lantern-works/lantern-box/README.md

 ### Hardware Setup

 You will be installing the Lantern system on a [MicroSD](https://www.amazon.com/Sandisk-Ultra-Micro-UHS-I-Adapter/dp/B073K14CVB) card for [Raspberry Pi Zero W](https://www.adafruit.com/product/3708).
-The resulting system will contain a web server, database and long-range radio features.
+The resulting system will contain a web server, database and (with supported LoRa board) long-range sync and messaging features.
 With this, you will be able to find and share data with other nearby Lantern devices.

 #### Step 1